PedroPA94/PedroPA94/README.md

 ## Hey there! 👋

-I'm a Fullstack Web Development student from Brazil, currently studying Back-end development (and loving it!).
+I'm a Back-end developer from Brazil, currently studying Full Stack web development [@betrybe](https://github.com/betrybe).

 📓 Learning: Object-Oriented Programming with Typescript
 📖 Reading: The president and the frog - Carolina de Robertis